bootscore/bs-cookie-settings/README.md

                 ]
               }, {
                 title: 'More information',
-                description: 'For any queries in relation to our policy on cookies and your choices, please <a class="cc-link" href="#yourcontactpage">contact us</a>.', },
+                description: 'For any queries in relation to our policy on cookies and your choices, please <a href="#yourcontactpage">contact us</a>.', },

             ]